-Usually, a workshop lasts anywhere between 2 hours and 2 days.
+Usually, a basic workshop for teamwork of leadership lasts anywhere between 2 hours and 2 days.
 In some cases, for example when it comes to developing soft skills – which require more attention and time to solidify – a group may need to do a number of them spread over time.

 A workshop is usually applied in a training context rather than coaching, being a form of interactive learning in which participants go through a series of exercises and activities.
 The type of learning one could expect during such an event is experiential, unlike other types of training methods in which participants merely are on the receiving end of information – i.e. frontal lectures or presentations.

-Essentially, there are three parts to a workshop, whether it’s about leadership, teamwork or creativity:
+Essentially, there are three parts to consider when you plan a workshop, whether it’s about leadership, teamwork or creativity:

 - An introduction